5 Tips to Keep Back-to-School Germs from Spreading

 Find ways to incorporate 30 minutes of exercise each day, whether it be playing a sport or walking the dog.
 Exercise promotes circulation and will help get everyone ready for a good night’s sleep.
 It can also help boost the immune system.

 For dinner, add immune boosting vitamins and minerals to the family dish or salad dressing, such as Mushroom Matrix Immune mushroom powder, so the whole family can stay battle ready!
 Mushroom Matrix is unflavored and supports immune health for the whole family.

 Staying proactive about cleanliness and disease prevention can help you keep your family healthy throughout the school year.
 Boosting the immune system can prevent absences from school, missed birthday parties and high medical bills.
 Helping your family stay away from germs and bacteria is a surefire way to make this school year the best one yet.

 About the Author:

 Sandra Carter, MPH, PH.D., and founder of Mushroom Matrix is no stranger to helping people achieve optimal health and wellbeing through good daily habits and nutrition.
-She has held roles in every department of the health industry from sponsored research to director of corporate and community programs to hospital administrator.
-While attending the Scripps Integrative Medicine Supplement Conference, Carter connected with mycologist Steve Farrar who was a mushroom extraordinaire.
-Since that day, she has made it her mission to educate Western cultures on the benefits of mushrooms and how to incorporate them into their diet.
+She has held roles in every department of the health industry from sponsored research to director of corporate and community programs to the hospital administrator.